There’s a common Norwegian saying that goes like this,

 No one wants to be covered in sweat while they cycle.
 Waterproof jackets may have an inner wicking layer as well as vents to help keep you dry.

-Jackets typically come in 2.5 to 3 layers and may have additional ventilation in areas where you’re most likely to sweat, such as under the arms.
+They typically come in 2.5 to 3 layers and may have additional ventilation in areas where you’re most likely to sweat, such as under the arms.

 Some manufacturers (again, not all) do provide breathability ratings.

-It’s a number expressed in terms of how many grams of water vapor that can pass through a square meter of fabric in 24 hours.
+It’s a number expressed in terms of how many grams of water vapor can pass through a square meter of fabric in 24 hours.

-Size and Fit
+4. Size and Fit